 Presbyterians and their partners in mission relate to people of other faiths

-* Bernie and Farsijana Adeney Risakotta serve in Indonesia, where he helped establish the innovative Indonesian Consortium for Religious Studies and she is director at a center for research and community development.
+* Bernie and Farsijana Adeney Risakotta serve in Indonesia, where he is the director of the innovative Indonesian Consortium for Religious Studies and she is director of a center for research and community development.
 They work together with Christians and Muslims toward building a just society.
-They expect to be in the U.S. from July to December, 2013, and are available for visiting congregations
+They are in the U.S. from July to December, 2013, and are available to visit congregations who invite their presence.

 * Princeton Seminary graduate Najla Kassab, the Christian education staffer for the Evangelical Church of Syria-Lebanon, has highlighted the role of reconciliation and dialogue, rather than violence, at this time in the Middle East's history.
 This is a specific task of the churches in the broader society.

 Click on logo to go to organization's web site.
 Click on name to go to news on this web site.

 Links to more interfaith organizations on other web sites:

 At the North American Interfaith Network web site